McCracken Basketball Camp Huntington University

 AT MCCRACKEN BASKETBALL CAMPS

-Hone your skills and reach your maximum potential during summer 2023 at Huntington University, one of the best colleges in the Midwest.
-Campers will work with Todd German and the McCracken Basketball staff on improving their skills and basketball IQ in the highly reviewed Merillat Complex.
+Hone your skills and reach your maximum potential during summer 2023 at Huntington University, one of the top colleges in the Midwest.
+Campers will work with Todd German and the McCracken Basketball staff on improving their skillset and basketball IQ in the highly reviewed Merillat Complex.

 McCracken Basketball Camps Complete Skills Program offers detailed, personal instruction and drills to help players thrive, gain a deeper understanding of the game, and develop their skills at every position.